openedx-unsupported/edx-developer-docs/docs/index.rst

 #######################

 .. note::
-    This the landing page for documentation relevant to developers of the Open edX platform.
+    This is the landing page for documentation relevant to developers of the Open edX platform.
 For other documentation resources targeted for edX learners, educators, researchers, and Open edX operators, see `docs.edx.org <docs.edx.org>`_.

 .. toctree::